-There is a choice of two tour options at ‘Iolani Palace, located in Downtown Honolulu: either a Guided Tour ($21.75) or a Self-Led Audio Tour ($14.75).
-Approximately 90 minutes is required for either tour, and both tours include an exploration of the first and second floors of Iolani Palace followed by a self-guided exploration of the basement gallery exhibits.
+There is currently a choice of two tour options at ‘Iolani Palace, located in Downtown Honolulu: either a Guided Tour ($30.00) or a Self-Led Audio Tour ($25.00).
+Approximately 90 minutes is required for either tour, and both options include a tour of the first and second floors of Iolani Palace followed by a self-guided exploration of the basement gallery exhibits.

 The ticket office is located in the ‘Iolani Barracks on the Palace grounds and can be contacted at 808-522-0832.
 You will need to book online.